 I’m pleased to say that I fulfilled all c40 requests and the experience in doing-so made me aware of how many people – unable to travel due to age, health, costs, family commitments, political restrictions – are desperate for such images.
 The people I have spoken to whilst visiting these cemeteries and equally, communicating with, when making requests for images via emails, have made the whole experience worthwhile!

-Since 2010, I have gone on to visit an additional 17 countries and to-date, have taken images covering c210,000+ graves/names-on-memorials.
-In the last 7 years alone (Jan 2010-Dec 2016) I have distributed images covering c30,000+ graves/names-on-memorials.
+Since 2010, I have gone on to visit an additional 18 countries and to-date, have taken images covering c210,000+ graves/names-on-memorials.
+In a 7 year period alone (Jan 2010-Dec 2016) I have distributed images covering c30,000+ graves/names-on-memorials.
 Many are requests for single images and others involve requests for multiple images covering numbers as high as 500+ graves and 1500+ names-on-memorials.
-Over 65% of all requests cover names-on-memorials and I place a great deal of time and effort in photographing memorials – no matter how big or small.
+Over 65% of all requests are for names-on-memorials and I place a great deal of time and effort in photographing memorials – no matter how big or small.